Exposed to COVID-19 on a Cruise? You Need a Skilled Maritime Lawyer

 3. Those quarantined on a vessel but having no symptoms who have suffered emotional distress and anxiety.

-4. Those who traveled after disembarkation, further spreading the virus, which has resulted in emotional distress and anxiety.
+4. Those who traveled after disembarkation further spread the virus, which has resulted in emotional distress and anxiety.

 For Crewmembers